americanforest/reddit_responsiveness/README.md

 # reddit_responsiveness
-A program to determine responsiveness of various Reddit subreddits
+A program to determine responsiveness of various Reddit subreddits.
+Also pizza is good.